 With thousands-of-years old trails engraved by the Aborigines, to routes blazed by prospectors over 100 years ago, there’s a whole myriad of hikes in the Atherton Tablelands.
 You can trek to waterfalls, through heritage listed rainforests, into old mining fields, around crater lakes, or up Queensland’s highest mountain- it literally offers everything but the bathtub.

-Since I’d already taken a couple of walks in the area, on holiday at Christmas I was keen to traverse deeper into the region to see more unique and remote areas.
+Since I’d already taken a couple of walks in the area, on holiday at Christmas I was keen to traverse deeper into the region to see more unique and remote trails.
 But you won’t even be able to cover a tenth of the hikes on offer here in just a few trips!

 This Atherton Tablelands is vast- a whopping 65’000 square meters of vast, so I knew I had to strategically pick a handful of hikes that offered a range of different experiences.